vtavarez/tweete/README.md

 "key": KEY,
 "secret": SECRET
 }
 ```

+## Run

+Once you've done the installation and setup steps above, you can run the app with `npm start`.

 ## Build

+When your ready to deploy, run the npm scripts below.

 ```
 npm pre-electron-pack
 npm electron-pack
 ```

-- "pre-electron-pack" will build CRA.
+`pre-electron-pack` will build CRA.
-- "electron-pack" packages the CRA build files, assets, and app dependencies for distribution via Snapcraft.
+`electron-pack` will package the CRA build files, assets, and app dependencies for distribution via Snapcraft.

 ## Inspiration & Thanks